MythicReliquary/LibreSlicer/README.md

 </p>

 # LibreSlicer
-> Creator‑first resin slicer.
+> Creator-first resin slicer.
 No telemetry.
-Prusa / Orca lineage.
+Prusa heritage.

-LibreSlicer is a Mythic Reliquary community build of the PrusaSlicer / OrcaSlicer line.
+LibreSlicer is a Mythic Reliquary community build of the PrusaSlicer line.
 We focus on SLA/resin workflows, predictable release cadence, and keeping the project compliant with the GNU Affero GPLv3.
 The binaries we distribute are built from this repository; every release contains the corresponding `SOURCE_OFFER.md`